What is a Geofence?

 How Precisely Can Help

-Precisely offers pre-built geofences for venues where geofencing is common.
+Precisely can offer a pre-built geofence for venues where geofencing is common.
 Each is built from high quality geocodes and updated frequently to ensure accuracy when deploying messaging and services to specific locations.
 For organizations looking to customize their geofences, Precisely Points of Interest data provides accurately geocoded locations of businesses and landmarks that can be used to generate specific geofences.

 Learn more about Precisely Points of Interest datasets and how geofences can be applied in analytics.